Core Validator FAQs

 - Fee address: the address used to collect commission fees.

-- Commission: revenue is split between the validator and its delegators, with the commission determining what percentage of delegator revenue is taken by the validator as compensation.
+- Commission: Revenue is split between the validator and its delegators, with the commission determining the percentage of delegator revenue allocated to the validator as compensation.

-- Once you've entered the required information, select register to register as a validator.
+- Once you've entered the required information, select Register to complete the registration process as a validator.

 - A quick way to check that you've successfully registered your full node as a validator is to open the log file and search for the error message "unauthorized validator".
 This error occurs when this node is registered as a validator but not yet elected to the validator set.

-3. What are the Hardware/Software Requirements for running a validator node on Core Chain?
+3. What are the Hardware/Software Requirements for running a validator node on Core?

-Validators are crucial for securing the network by producing blocks and validating transactions within the Core Chain’s Satoshi Plus consensus framework.
+Validators are crucial for securing the network by producing blocks and validating transactions within the Core blockchain’s Satoshi Plus consensus framework.

 Requirements | Details |